A Guide to Vehicle Tracking Costs in the UK

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

-The cheapest fleet tracking systems cost £7.20 per vehicle, per month, while very advanced options can cost up to £79.
-But for a quality system that caters to all your needs, you should expect to pay £15 to £30 per vehicle, per month.
+The cheapest fleet tracking systems cost as little as £7.50 per vehicle, per month, while very advanced options can be over £100.
+But for a quality system that caters to all your needs, you can expect to pay roughly between £15 to £30 per vehicle, per month.

 2. Advanced level – Lease from £15pcm / Buy from £200